 But when it comes to my own life, it doesn’t always seem that easy.
 Maybe you’ve been there?

-There’s sacrifice involved, laying down my plans for His.
-Because we all know they don’t always mesh.
+There’s sacrifice involved.
+Trust.
+Laying down my plans for His.
+And we all know they don’t always mesh.
 Just ask Jonah.

 Uncertainty might come into view.
 Raise your hand if your flesh, like mine, wants a crystal-clear view of the road ahead.